 Risk factors for myelofibrosis include exposure to ionizing radiation or to petrochemicals, such as benzene or toluene.

 When myelofibrosis occurs on its own, it is called primary myelofibrosis.
-Secondary myelofibrosis can develop in patients with other bone marrow cancers, such as essential thrombocythemia (production of excess platelets) or polycythemia vera (production of excess red blood cells).
+Sometimes myelofibrosis can develop in patients with other bone marrow cancers, such as essential thrombocythemia (production of excess platelets) or polycythemia vera (production of excess red blood cells).
 This is known as post-essential thrombocythemia or post-polycythemia vera myelofibrosis.

 What are the symptoms of myelofibrosis?